shantanu-ai/TCNN3/README.md

 Pytorch(ver: 1.3.1)

 # Models:
-Pretrained pytorch models are kept at the ./Models folder<br/>
+Pretrained pytorch models for DTD dataset of TCNN3 architecture are available at the ./Models folder<br/>

 # Training:
 python3 train.py<br/>